stephanschabuss97-design/Gesundheits-berwachung/docs/Supabase Proxy Refactor Plan.md

    - Classify each usage:
      - **Read-only diagnostics** → can be migrated to a helper or `diag` module that imports `supabaseState`.
      - **Control logic** (e.g. checking auth state) → should be refactored to use `authCore` / barrel exports directly.

+   **Status (2025-11-24): window state bindings still in use**
+   - ✅ `assets/js/main.js:382-389,1153-1159` now calls `getSupabaseState()` (which resolves to `SupabaseAPI.supabaseState`) for login checks and `watchAuthState` bootstrap.
+   - ✅ `app/supabase/auth/guard.js:262-266` imports `supabaseState` directly and reads `supabaseState.sbClient`.
+   - ✅ `app/modules/capture/index.js:332-352` derives its “unknown” auth grace from `SupabaseAPI.supabaseState.authState/lastLoggedIn`.
+   - No remaining production usage depends on `window.sbClient`, `window.__authState` oder `window.__lastLoggedIn`.
+We can recreate or drop those bindings inside the barrel when the proxy disappears.

 3. **Update consumers**
    - Replace global calls with: